VideojogosLusofona/PyXYZ/README.md

 PyXYZ (pronounced _pyxies_) is a a simple 3D wireframe engine for education, entirely programmed in Python, using only PyGame, NumPy and NumPy-Quaternion.

+It is an object-oriented engine, with the main design focus on simplicity and ease of learning and extension, and has very little functionality out-of-the-box: it allows for the programmer to visualize a 3D scene using a virtual camera.

 ![alt text](https://github.com/DiogoDeAndrade/PyXYZ/raw/master/screenshots/terrain.png "Sample terrain application")

 The engine was built using: